 Visit the venue before the presentation to get a sense of the atmosphere in the room.
 If possible, rehearse on the actual stage.
 It will help you become familiar with the space and learn the best movements for your presentation.

 Speaking in a space you’re familiar with gives you more confidence.
-If it’s not possible to practice at the actual venue, find or request photos of the area to help you familiarise yourself with it.
+If it’s impossible to practice at the venue, find or request photos of the area to help you familiarise yourself with it.

 Nerve-racking as it is, public speaking can be fulfilling as you share your view with many others.
 Find opportunities to practice and experiment with different tips and techniques.
 It also helps to find a meeting room hire to impress your guests and give you credibility.
 The Playford Hotel Adelaide, MGallery By Sofitel first-class function rooms offer such a space.